Measures of physical mixing evaluate the economic mobility of the typical individual: Mixing and mobility

-More importantly, the relaxation time (and other measures of mixing) will not satisfy the monotonicity and the period dependence properties.
+The monotonicity property indicates that whenever a new structure is imposed on the wealth dynamics of some individuals affecting the wealth observations in any time point except the initial observation $t_0$, then this is reflected in the value of the mobility measure.
+We can formalize this property by defining the new structure as $Y'(t)$ and imposing a strict ordering whenever with $||\cdot||_2$ being the $L^2$ norm, for at least one time point $t$ that is used for estimation of the mobility measure.
+Monotonicity implies that if then

+Every measure of mixing will not satisfy this property.
 The inability to satisfy the monotonicity property arises because monotonicity implies that, if there is mobility between certain quantiles of the wealth distribution, it will be translated as existence of mobility in the standard measures.
-The three described measures represent aggregated values of the changes in the wealth rankings of the individuals which constitute the population between two time periods $t$ and $t+\delta$.
-Thus, if the transition matrix is slightly perturbed between the two periods, it will result in a change in the magnitude of mobility predicted by the measure.
+The three described measures represent aggregated values of the changes in the wealth of the individuals which constitute the population between two time periods.
 Measures for mixing, on the other hand, are not monotonic unless there is already mobility between every quantile.
 In every other case they will imply zero mobility.